yukio326/nmt-chainer/README.md

 ## English

 This is an implementation of TMU-NMT using in WAT2017.
-The system discription is [Tokyo Metropolitan University Neural Machine Translation System for WAT2017](http://aclweb.org/anthology/W17-5716.pdf).
+The system description is [Tokyo Metropolitan University Neural Machine Translation System for WAT2017](http://aclweb.org/anthology/W17-5716.pdf).
 The demonstration is [here](http://cl.sd.tmu.ac.jp/~matsumura/translator).

 ### 1. Environmental Settings